 This feature will make the Surfshark app start automatically as soon as you boot your computer, so you do not need to search for it and start manually.

-Most versions of the Surfshark app have an option to change the protocol.
-A protocol is simply a set of rules that determines how your data will be sent and received.
-All protocols used by Surfshark are secure and reliable, but one or another protocol might perform better on your network compared to others.
-Therefore, if you are having some connectivity issues when connected to the Surfshark server, you may want to try other protocols at first.
+Your Surfshark app has an option to change the default protocol.
+A protocol is a set of rules that determines how your data will be sent and received.
+All protocols used at Surfshark are secure and reliable, but one protocol might perform better than others on your network.
+If you experience any kind of connectivity issues when connected to Surfshark's server, you may want to try changing protocols at first.

 An option to change the default encryption cipher is available on the Surfshark app for Androids.
-Encryption cipher is basically an algorithm that encrypts the information that is sent and received by your device.
-Encryption ensures that your information could not be read by anyone else.
+Encryption cipher is an algorithm that encrypts the information that is sent and received by your device.
+Encryption ensures that your information is encoded, and no one else can read it.

 Surfshark has many different servers in each location.
 Therefore, if you connect to the New York location, you might get a different IP address each time.
 Here comes the static server - if you connect to one of the static servers, you will get the same IP each time.

 This feature is available on Android devices only.
-Whatever you do online, your data is being divided into packets (chunks of information) in order to send it smoothly.
+Whatever you do online, your data is being divided into packets (chunks of information) to send it smoothly.
 Each packet contains a part of the information that you want to send or receive.
-By turning on the Small Packets feature you will reduce the size of each sent packet.
-Changing the packet size may improve the connection speed.
+By turning on Small Packets, you will reduce the size of each transmitted packet.
+That may improve the connection speed and stability.